AgalmicVentures/Fixie/README.md

 working with FIX data.

 ## Tools
+Standalone executable tools are located in the `Fixie.Tools` module.

 ### `FixToJson.py`
 Converts FIX to JSON, line by line.
 Accepts input from `stdin`, or a single file